nginx/unit-docs/source/configuration.rst

        The default is :samp:`0`
        (caching is disabled).

+   * - :samp:`tickets`
+     - Boolean, string, or an array of strings;
+       configures TLS session tickets.

+       The default is :samp:`false`
+       (tickets are disabled).

    * - :samp:`timeout`
      - Integer;
        sets the session timeout for the TLS session cache.